ojrdevcom/shafs/README.md

 # shafs

-SHA256 hash a directory tree, saving paths, file sizes and hashes to a SQLite database
+SHA256 every file in a directory tree, saving paths, file sizes and hashes to a SQLite database

 `shafs` can be used to find duplicate files, sort files by size and so forth